oalieno/cryfind/README.md

 ## Sources

-1. `plain` : Search from plain binary.
+1. `plain` : Search in plain binary.
 2. `stackstrings` : Search in **stackstrings**, I use radare2 to emulate and extract the string from stack.

 ## Methods